Mulligan Concept, Principles, Indications

 Emergency safety firstUrgent warning signs are highlighted below.

-Mulligan Concept is the application of the Mulligan’s Sustained Natural Apophyseal Glide (SNAG) technique on lumbar flexion ROM.
+Mulligan Concept is the application of the Mulligan’s Sustained Natural Apophyseal Glide (SNAG) technique on flexion ROM.
 The secondary aim was to measure the intra- and inter-day reliability of lumbar ROM employing the same procedure.

-For peripheral joints, the Mulligan Concept mainly utilizes the mobilization with movement (MWM) techniques, according to which there is a certain direction of application of mobilization forces, which if maintained during a painful movement, the patients’ usual pain should be completely resolved.
-Many repetitions of the pain-free MWM are required to achieve a successful therapeutic result, eventually with the additional application of overpressure, with immediate positive results even within the first treatment session [rx].
+For peripheral joints, the Mulligan Concept mainly utilizes the mobilization with movement (MWM) techniques, according to which there is a certain direction of application of mobilization forces, which if maintained during a painful movement, the patients’ usual should be completely resolved.
+Many repetitions of the pain-free MWM are required to achieve a successful result, eventually with the additional application of overpressure, with immediate positive results even within the first treatment session [rx].
 The mobilization directions for peripheral joints comprise internal and external lateral glide, internal and external rotation and anteroposterior and posteroanterior glide.
 Regarding the technical terms of the application, mobilizations are implemented with a specified frequency, on specified sets, repetitions and rest periods between them, depending on the joint and the session [rx].

 Principles of Mulligan Concept